Islamic State says it has full control of Syria's Palmyra

 "We may have different beliefs ... different views, but we have to protect such incredible vestiges of human history," UNESCO's director general, Irina Bokova, told Reuters Television.

-Syria's antiquities chief, Maamoun Abdulkarim, told Reuters: "This is the fall of a civilization. ...
-Human, civilized society has lost the battle against barbarism."
+Syria's antiquities chief, Maamoun Abdulkarim, told Reuters: "This is the fall of a civilisation. ...
+Human, civilised society has lost the battle against barbarism."

-Al-Azhar, the center of Islamic learning in Egypt, urged the world to protect Palmyra, saying the destruction of cultural heritage was forbidden by Islam.
+Al-Azhar, the centre of Islamic learning in Egypt, urged the world to protect Palmyra, saying the destruction of cultural heritage was forbidden by Islam.

 Rami Abdulrahman, founder of the Syrian Observatory for Human Rights, said Islamic State fighters had entered the ancient sites by early on Thursday but there were no immediate reports of destruction.